FOR IMMEDIATE RELEASE

 New York Methodist Hospital Adds Groundbreaking Heart Valve Procedure

-BROOKLYN, NY — New York Methodist Hospital’s (NYM) award-winning heart center has now added the most advanced procedure available for the treatment of life-threatening aortic stenosis (narrowing of one of the
+BROOKLYN, NY - New York Methodist Hospital's (NYM) award-winning heart center has now added an advanced heart valve procedure for the treatment of life-threatening aortic stenosis (narrowing of one of the

 Sorin Brener, M.D., (left) director of NYM's cardiac catheterization laboratory, discusses a TAVR case with Shing-Chu Wong, M.D., director of Weill Cornell's cardiac catheterization laboratory.